aspose-slides/Aspose.Slides-Reference-Tutorials/content/english/net/slide-background-manipulation/slide-background-modification/_index.md

 ## FAQs

 ### How do I access the Aspose.Slides API documentation?
-You can find the official API documentation at [Aspose.Slides API References](https://reference.aspose.com/slides/net/).
+You can find the  API documentation at [Aspose.Slides API References](https://reference.aspose.com/slides/net/).

 ### What are the supported background types in Aspose.Slides?
 Aspose.Slides supports solid color, gradient, and picture backgrounds for slides.